 - Do not use clip art or animated images.

 - Avoid adding images with copy or text (e.g., flyers, infographics).
 This text will not show up on translators or screen readers for people who have visual impairments.
-Also, the site is designed to be mobile responsive, and images with copy placed within the image risk image distortion, depending on the user’s viewing device.
+Also, the site is designed to be mobile responsive, and images with a copy placed within the image risk image distortion, depending on the user’s viewing device.

 - Crop and scale images if needed.

 - Use images purposefully to convey your message.